-I got my first speeding ticket last weekend, for doing 70 miles per hour in a 55 mph zone.
+I got a speeding ticket for doing 70 miles per hour in a 55 mile-per-hour zone.
 The cop had radar but shot me from three lanes and 1,000 feet away during moderate traffic.

-I've been driving six years and had a clean record.
+I've been driving for six years and had a clean record.
 I heard something about requesting calibration records on the radar gun and wonder if this would be worth the effort.
-I'm not interested in getting out of the fine.
-I just don't want any points.